Yahudi: Plot

-Ezra (Sohrab Modi) is a jeweller who has a son named Elijah and a friendly butler and childminder called Emmanuel.
+Ezra is a jeweller who has a son named Elijah and a friendly butler and childminder called Emmanuel.
 At the beginning of the film, Ezra is due to leave on a trip.
 As he does, Elijah becomes upset and stands on the balcony.
-On the roads of the Jewish quarter, Brutus (Nazir Hussain), Governor of Rome, is passing, making an announcement.
+On the roads of the Jewish quarter, Brutus, Governor of Rome, is passing, making an announcement.
 A stone slips from Elijah's hand on the balcony and hits Brutus on the head.
 Brutus immediately gets Elijah arrested, and as Elijah is a Jew, sentences him to death.
 Hearing this, Ezra rapidly returns and begs Brutus to free Elijah, but Brutus feeds Elijah to hungry lions.
 Ezra returns to his house, mourning his son in an almost catatonic state.
 In revenge, Emmanuel kidnaps Lydia, the motherless daughter of Brutus, and takes her to Ezra.
 Ezra snaps out of his catatonic state when the girl starts to call him father, and he refuses to kill her and instead adopts her as his child.

 Brutus' anger brews.
 He orders the guards to find his daughter, and calls for punishment of all Jews.
 Emmanuel helps Ezra and Lydia to escape the guards, who eventually break down the front door.
 Emmanuel claims to have murdered Lydia by feeding her to stray dogs, upon which the enraged guards kill him.
 Ezra remains hidden and raises Lydia, who grows up thinking she is Ezra's daughter and that her name is Hannah.

 Fifteen years pass and Ezra grows to become a successful jeweller, well known to be so good and a Jew.
-Hannah (Meena Kumari) grows into a beautiful young lady and attracts attention from many.
-The Roman emperor arrives in Rome for the marriage of his son Prince Marcus (Dilip Kumar) to Brutus' niece Princess Octivia (Nigar Sultana).
+Hannah grows into a beautiful young lady and attracts attention from many.
+The Roman emperor arrives in Rome for the marriage of his son Prince Marcus to Brutus' niece Princess Octivia.

 However, Prince Marcus avoids talking about his wedding and opposes it.
 One day, when returning from a hunting trip, he is injured and is cared for by Hannah.
 He then disguises himself as a Jew and goes back into the Jewish neighbourhood.
 He rescues Hannah from the unwanted attentions of a Roman soldier and meets her father, Ezra, not as Prince Marcus but as Moshe, a successful Jew from Alexandria.
 Ezra is happy to meet him and "Moshe" and Hannah fall in love.
 However, Hannah soon notices that something isn't right.
 Prince Marcus then reveals who he is, making Hannah very upset at his dishonesty, and she banishes the Prince from her life.